TheRustUser/TheRustUser/README.md

  - Learning: Operating System Development
  - Language: #1 Korean 🇰🇷, #2 English 🇺🇸
  - Programming Languages I use: #1 C, #2 Rust🦀
- - Currently trying to make a mathematical library in Rust, an experimental AArch64 operating system in C, and a file system that works on Linux in C.
+ - Currently trying to make a math library in C, an experimental x86_64 operating system in C, and a file system that works on Linux in C.
- - Currently doing: Implementing commandline system information thing that works on macOS in Rust
+ - Currently doing: Implementing commandline system information thing that works on macOS in C
  - I'm currently a student